Katie Linden MBACP

 - Cognitive therapy

-£35 per session at my practice in Heaton, £40 per session in Newcastle city centre.
-The first session in both locations is £20.
+The rate is £40 per session; however, the first session is £20.
 The reason for this reduced rate is that the success of counselling is often directly related to the relationship you build with your counsellor, so it’s really important that you get an idea of whether you can work with me without having to make too much of a commitment before the first session.

 I have two particular areas of experience.
 The first is in eating disorders, as I have worked extensively with anorexia nervosa, bulimia nervosa, eating disorders not otherwise specified (including orthorexia), binge eating, and disordered eating.
 The other focus is around chronic health conditions, disabilities, and neurodiversity, and I have particular experience of working with autism and Aspergers.
 I work from the social model of disability.